zhannamatuzak/lizard-my-pet/README.md

 ### Scope

+The scope of this project encompasses a set of features designed to create an engaging and interactive blog centered around lizards (posts).

 - Admin created lizards (posts) with full CRUD functionality from the backend;
 - Lizards (posts) List and Detailed Lizard webpages;
 - User account creation;